ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/01-motivation.md

-We also show how to describe algorithms and data structures to others, using well-established technical terms and structures, such as pseudo-code and diagrams.
+We also show how to describe algorithms and data structures to others, using well-established technical terms and structures, such as pseudocode and diagrams.
 We abstract away from technical details of a particular programming language, and focus on explaining the underlying ideas of a data structure or algorithm.
 We aim to provide you, the reader, with the means to code a good implementation in